 Chris Carrillo joined the faculty of James Madison University in 2009 as the studio trumpet professor in the College of Visual and Performing Arts.
-He currently performs with the Madison Brass and the New Orchestra of Washington, D.C.
+He currently performs with the Madison Brass and the New Orchestra of Washington.
 Solo engagements and chamber collaborations have taken him throughout the United States, Australia, Germany, and the United Kingdom performing in some of the world's finest concert halls including Carnegie Hall in New York City, the Kennedy Center for the Performing Arts in Washington, D.C., and City Recital Hall in Sydney, Australia.

 As an orchestral musician, Chris has performed numerous concerts as a member and substitute/extra with the symphony orchestras of Austin, Charlotte, Charlottesville, Corpus Christi, Jacksonville, Jackson, Memphis, Roanoke, and Victoria as well as the opera companies of Austin, Ash Lawn, Memphis, Roanoke, and Opera on the James.
 He has recorded on the Mark Custom and Reference Recording labels and his most recent recording was with the Dallas Wind Symphony on the Grammy nominated, Garden of Dreams: The Music of David Maslanka.
 Additionally, he has performed under the batons of conductors such as Robert Spano, Christopher Hogwood, Marin Alsop, Joann Falleta, Pascal Verrot, Christopher Warren-Green, Peter Bay, Jerry Junkin, and Larry Rachleff.